Subaru-PFS/ics_doc/SSN-00028/index.rst

   Place files in a name of 'target'.conf, which contain lines of a pair of MAC address and its hostname as `xx:xx:xx:xx:xx:xx,hostname` format.
 `hosts` directory
-  Plase files in a name of 'target'.conf, which contain lines in a format used for `hosts` file as `IP_address hostname(s)`.
+  Place files in a name of 'target'.conf, which contain lines in a format used for `hosts` file as `IP_address hostname(s)`.
 `dnsmasq.conf` file
   This file SHALL have all configurations specified in the